Science communication: Methods

 Walter Lewin demonstrates conservation of potential energy.
 It can be difficult to captivatingly share good scientific thinking as well as scientifically accurate information.
 Krulwich and Olson believe scientists must rise to that challenge using metaphor and story telling.

 The strongest correlates of self-reported changes in opinion about global warming were Republican party identification, seeing others experience impacts of global warming, learning more about global warming, and injunctive social norms (perceiving that others think it is important to act).

 Science popularization figures such as Carl Sagan and Neil deGrasse Tyson are partly responsible for the view of science or a specific science discipline within the general public.
 However, the degree of knowledge and experience a science popularizer has can vary greatly.
 Because of this, some science communication can depend on sensationalism.
-As a Forbes contributor put it, "The main job of physics popularizers is the same as it is for any celebrity: get more famous."
 Another point in the controversy of popular science is the idea of how public debate can affect public opinion.
 A relevant and highly public example of this is climate change.
 A science communication study appearing in The New York Times proves that "even a fractious minority wields enough power to skew a reader's perception of a [science news] story" and that even "firmly worded (but not uncivil) disagreements between commenters affected readers' perception of science."
 This causes some to worry about the popularizing of science in the public, questioning whether the further popularization of science will cause pressure towards generalization or sensationalism.

 Marine biologist and film-maker Randy Olson published Don't Be Such a Scientist: Talking Substance in an Age of Style.
 In the book he describes how there has been an unproductive negligence when it comes to teaching scientists to communicate.
 Don't be Such a Scientist is written to his fellow scientists, and he says they need to "lighten up".
 He adds that scientists are ultimately the most responsible for promoting and explaining science to the public and media.
 This, Olson says, should be done according to a good grasp of social science; scientists must use persuasive and effective means like story telling.
 Olson acknowledges that the stories told by scientists need not only be compelling but also accurate to modern science—and says this added challenge must simply be confronted.
 He points to figures like Carl Sagan as effective popularizers, partly because such figures actively cultivate a likeable image.